-Ronald S. Milstein is Vice President, General Counsel and Secretary of Lorillard Tobacco Company.
-Mr. Milstein has been with Lorillard since 1996 and has held his current positions since
+Ronald S. Milstein is Vice President and General Counsel of Lorillard Tobacco Company.
+Mr. Milstein has been with Lorillard since 1996 and has held his current position since 1998.

-1998.
 Before joining Lorillard, Mr. Milstein served as Vice President, General Counsel for Del Laboratories for two years and was also with Culbro Corporation as Vice President, Assistant General Counsel for eleven years.
 He is a member of the Guilford County Planning Board.